akarvir/myownshell/README.md

 # myownshell

-I built a tiny, Unix-like shell written in C.
+I built a tiny, Unix-like shell written in C since it seemed fun.

-This repository contains a simple shell implementation intended for learning and experimentation.

 ## Files